-Each relay/gpio can be individually controlled through the built in easy to use web interface or through any popular terminal emulator that supports TELNET protocol.
-The 8 Channel Ethernet Relay module is shipped with unique MAC address.
-These devices also supports assigning and retrieving custom identification string that can be used for identifying individual devices when there are large number of devices connected on the same network.
+Each relay/gpio can be individually controlled through the built-in easy to use web interface or through any popular terminal emulator that supports TELNET protocol.
+The 8 Channel Ethernet Relay module is shipped with a unique MAC address.
+These devices also support assigning and retrieving custom identification string that can be used for identifying individual devices when there is a large number of devices connected on the same network.
 All relay terminals are available on screw terminals which makes connecting external devices very easy.

 - 8 onboard 12V/ 24V SPDT relays that can handle up to 10A

 - 10 Digital IOs and 10 Analog inputs (multiplexed with Digital IOs)